masakioba/jhoja/README.md

 Decompile protection function support JD-GUI Decompiler.
 but does not support Jad Decompiler.
 Decompile protection function does not affect the speed.
-but larger than normal class file.
+but file size larger than normal class file.
 because insert protection code.
 require Jasmin(Java assembler) and JRE or JDK.
 not hard protection.